AdamRa0/posts/README.md

 - Docker

 ## Instructions
-To run the code locally, first make the following changes.
+To run the project locally, first make the following changes.

 - Inside the client folder, change the vite.config.ts file from
 ```typescript